Kim Kardashian Says That Husband Kanye West Smells ‘Rich’ And Like ‘Money’

 What’s that smell?
 According to Kim Kardashian, it’s money and lots of it.

-As Page Six shares, the mother of three was recently chatting about her wildly popular fragrance line, KKW Body Fragrance when she was asked what her own husband smells like.
+As Page Six shares, the mother of three was recently chatting about her wildly popular fragrance line KKW Body Fragrance when she was asked what her own husband smells like.
 Surprisingly, Kim dished that Kanye’s natural scent actually smells like straight up money.

 “[He smells… Rich.
 I can’t explain it, but like a rich person.
 Like… money, I don’t know!
 He smells like what you think a really expensive, Saint Laurent fragrance campaign would be.”